 Administered by the Council of Heads of College, the Creative and Performing Arts (CPA) Awards support on-campus dramatic, musical, dance, video or film productions, literary publications, and exhibitions in each residential college.
 These projects are supported by the Sudler Fund, the Welch Art Fund, and the Bates Fund.
-Ideally, productions should be held within the residential colleges; if that is not possible, productions must take place on campus.
+Projects must take place on campus.
 (Projects may be staged at CoOp High School or at the Educational Center for the Arts by special arrangement with Undergraduate Production.)

-Before submitting an application, students should consult with their Head of College.
-They may also consult with other relevant faculty and administrators on campus.
-By submitting an application the Proposer attests that the proposed project consists of original work and that duplicate proposals are not being submitted to other residential colleges.
+In addition to consulting their Head of College, students may also consult with other relevant faculty and administrators on campus.
+By submitting an application, the Proposer attests that the proposed project consists of original work and that duplicate proposals are not being submitted to other residential colleges.
 Additional questions about eligibility may be directed to Heads of College.
-Applications can be submitted online here.

 Students applying for CPA Awards should remember the following:

-C. Only the Treasurer is allowed to submit reimbursement requests.
+B. Only the Applicant/Treasurer is allowed to submit reimbursement requests.

-F. Creative and Performing Arts Awards may not be used to cover the following items.
+E. Creative and Performing Arts Awards may not be used to cover the following items.
 Additionally, the Committee reserves the right to disallow spending on other items not explicitly listed below:

 - Support of visits by outside artists